Falcon Hypersonic Technology Vehicle HTV-2

 At 0745 PST on 11 August 2011, DARPA commenced the second test launch of the HTV-2.
 A Minotaur IV vehicle successfully inserted the aircraft into the desired trajectory.
 Separation of the HTV-2 from the Minotaur carrier vehicle was confirmed by rocket cam and the aircraft transitioned to Mach 20 aerodynamic flight.
 More than 9 minutes of data was collected before an anomaly caused loss of signal.
 Initial indications were that the aircraft impacted the Pacific Ocean along the planned flight path.

-The Defense Advanced Research Projects Agency (DARPA) and United States Air Force (USAF) are conducting two experimental flight tests of the Hypersonic Technology Vehicle 2 (HTV-2).
+The Defense Advanced Research Projects Agency (DARPA) and United States Air Force (USAF) conducted two experimental flight tests of the Hypersonic Technology Vehicle 2 (HTV-2).
 Flight testing the test bed vehicle would support US development of hypersonic technologies for a wide variety of future aerospace capabilities currently unavailable.
 Both flight tests would be launched from Vandenberg Air Force Base, California, using existing rocket booster systems.
 Following booster separation, the HTV-2 vehicle would glide at hypersonic velocities at more than 13,000 miles per hour in the upper atmosphere above the Pacific Ocean, prior to impact in the Broad Ocean Area north of the US Army Kwajalein Atoll/Ronald Reagan Ballistic Missile Defense Test Site located in the Republic of the Marshall Islands.
-HTV-2 will reach its destination in less than 30 minutes, a total distance from lift-off to impact of about 4,100 nautical miles.
+HTV-2 would reach its destination in less than 30 minutes, a total distance from lift-off to impact of about 4,100 nautical miles.

 On 28 June 2008 a sole source contract [Solicitation Number: SMC-XR-HTV-08] provided for modification of the current design to reflect weaponization, fabrication, delivery, and flight test support of a hypersonic Payload Delivery Vehicle.
 The requested vehicle will be manufactured in accordance with the Hypersonic Test Vehicle (HTV-2) design developed for the FALCON program by Lockheed Martin.
 SMC/XR required that the payload delivery vehicle share the aerodynamics, thermal protection, avionics, and structural design developed by Lockheed Martin under the FALCON program so the first two flights under the FALCON program can be used to qualify the payload delivery vehicle's structural design specifications, avionics, and flight software.
 The HTV-2 was then under final assembly and scheduled to fly twice in 2009.
 SMC/XR requires a third vehicle be procured by SMC/XR and be ready for a 2010 flight demonstration.
 The scope of the contract includes the redesign of the interior structural bulkheads to accommodate an 800 to 1000 lb payload, fabrication and delivery of the flight vehicle (including all necessary structural components, special tooling, software and avionics), and flight test support (including integration support at the launch facility, range support for the flight test, and data analysis associated with flight test performance).